Grassroots sports funding is a topic that’s always going to be relevant for clubs to improve facilities, enable new teams and support their growth.

 Sport England Grants

-Clubs will be most familiar with Sport England funding and their fund chooser tool is a good place to start.
+Clubs will be most familiar with Sport England funding and there are usually a variety of funding options across a year.

 The National Lottery Community Fund